Andreas Söderlund

 }

-Which will make the Context usable like this:
+Which will make the Context usable as an object:

 const you = { phrase: "Hello, World!" };